projectsesame/sesame/design/ingressroute-design.md

 This also implies that the IngressRoute root and the TLS Secret must live in the same namespace.
 However as mentioned above, the entire routespace (/ onwards) can be delegated to another namespace, which allows operators to define virtual hosts and their TLS configuration in one namespace, and delegate the operation of those virtual hosts to another namespace.

-Since defining a TLS section of a root IngressRoute tells Contour that it should set up a TLS listener and serve the provided TLS certificate/key, it's inherent that all requests be served over TLS.
+Since defining a TLS section of a root IngressRoute tells Sesame that it should set up a TLS listener and serve the provided TLS certificate/key, it's inherent that all requests be served over TLS.
 This results in any request to an insecure endpoint will receive a 301 http status code informing the client to redirect to the secure endpoint.
 No additional parameters need to be set for this functionality other than specifying TLS on the IngressRoute.

 Additionally, it may be necessary to serve specific routes over an insecure endpoint.